Notsuke Peninsula 野付半島

 Notsuke Peninsula—home to a one-of-a-kind ecosystem

 The Notsuke Peninsula is more than just a sandspit sticking out into the deep waters of the Nemuro Strait.
 This narrow strip of land provides a unique ecosystem for plants, wildfowl and sealife.
 Visit the peninsula to get away from the regular tourist trails and admire the stunning vistas of the Shiretoko Mountains and Kunashiri Island at the same time.

 The area can be accessed by driving 30 minutes from Nakashibetsu.

-Nakashibetsu airport has direct flights to Sapporo and Tokyo.
-A night bus from Sapporo takes about 8 hours.
+Nakashibetsu Airport has direct flights to Sapporo and Tokyo.
+A night bus from Sapporo takes about eight hours.
 From Nakashibetsu, hire a car and drive 30 minutes to the peninsula entrance.